jvitku/nengo_1.4/README.md

 Changelog
 --------------

+* `NeuralModule`: added support for `CreateConfigEncoder()` which specifies default values of Termination output.
+These values are placed on the Terminations output if the MultiTermination has only one Termination and this Termination is not connected in the Nengo.
+This ensures that config Encoders do not have to be connected in order to Module to work.

 ###nenoros-master-v0.0.9

 * Modems are now able to reset corresponding ROS nodes.
 Now, the method `callHardReset(boolean randomize)` resets all corresponding ROS nodes (which support resetting).
 The method is called from the Nengo method `reset(boolean randomize)`.
 Calling the reset is asynchronous so far. @see `ctu.nengoros.comm.nodeFactory.modem.impl.RosResettingModem`.